cyosp/MPA/ECLIPSE_HOWTO.md

 		* boost_locale
 		* litesql
 		* litesql-util
+	* -----------

  * And *OK*

- * Select *Yes* for dialog box *Paths and Symbols* and message: *Changes to the include search paths or defined symbols will not be reflected in the index until it is rebuilt.
+ * Select *Yes* for dialog box *Paths and Symbols* and message:

+	Changes to the include search paths or defined symbols will not be reflected in the index until it is rebuilt.
 Do you wish to rebuild it now ?*

 ## Build a Release

- * Right click on *MPA* project and select *Build Project* OR
+ * Right click on *MPA* project
+ * Select *Build Project*
+	OR
  * Select *MPA* project
  * In *Project* Eclipse menu select *Build Project*